 Selwyn remembered some work experience he had done 30 years previously in Paris, when trying to brush up his French for a language exam.
 It was at a social enterprise that provided a home and work to people who had experienced homelessness, and it seemed to provide just what this man was asking for.

 Not knowing if Emmaus even still existed, the next day Selwyn went to the library and picked up a Paris phone book.
-He managed to reach Abbé Pierre, told him he would like to open an Emmaus community in Cambridge, and Emmaus UK was born.
+He managed to reach Abbé Pierre, told him he would like to open an Emmaus community in Cambridge.

 Since the first community opened in the UK in 1991, Emmaus has grown quickly.
 There are now 29 communities spread across the UK, with a further five groups currently working to establish new communities.
 The UK is now the largest Emmaus movement outside of France.